-Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument, and are initially measured at fair value.
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contract, and are initially measured at fair value.
+Trade date or settlement date accounting is applied depending on the classification of the financial asset.

 Financial assets